-Matriculation to the University of New South Wales shall be the achievement of a minimum aggregate of marks equivalent to the aggregate attained or bettered by 58 percent of the school candidates at the Higher School Certificate examination and made up of marks in the best ten units from a minimum of four approved subjects, including at least two units of English.

-Provided that not more than two units from 2 Unit A and 1 unit courses may be counted, except that where English 2 Unit A is included one or two additional units from 2 Unit A and 1 unit courses may be included.
+2. have achieved a minimum aggregate of marks in the best ten units in approved subjects, equivalent to the aggregate attained or bettered by 58 percent of the School candidates at the Higher School Certificate examination provided that not more than two units from 2 Unit A and 1 Unit courses may be counted, except that where one or more of English 2 Unit A, Economics 2 Unit A and Science 2 Unit A are included, one or two additional units from 2 Unit A and 1 Unit courses may be included.
 Subjects approved by the Professorial Board:

-Agriculture Indonesian

-Ancient History Industrial Arts

-Art Italian

-Chinese Japanese

-Classical Greek Latin

-Dutch Mathematics

-Economics Modern Greek

-English Modern History

-Farm Mechanics† Music

-French Russian

-Food and Textile Science Science

-General Studies Sheep Husbandry and Wool

-Geography Technology†

-German Spanish

-Hebrew Textiles and Design†

-Home Sciencet
+Agriculture Ancient History Art Chinese -Classical Greek Czech Dutch Economics English Farm Mechanicst French Food and Textile Sciencet General Studies Geography German Hebrew Home Sciencet Hungarian Indonesian Industrial Arts